 Official Biography Highlights

 Her newest and 10th album on her own label, TimeArt, is Chromatones, 2019 Music of the Year.
-The culmination of years of deep devotion to her craft and association with some of the world’s greatest musicians and recording artists including the 19 for whom she wrote all the arrangements; some are Tom Scott, Wouter Kellerman, David Arkenstone . . . .
-This album was produced from a place within Darlene to create beautiful music that is inspirational and healing, integrating her sonic therapy principals, which has resulted in its own sound.
+The culmination of years of deep devotion to her craft and association with some of the world’s greatest musicians and recording artists including the 19 for whom she wrote all the arrangements; some are Tom Scott, Wouter Kellerman, David Arkenstone … This album was produced from a place within Darlene to create beautiful music that is inspirational and healing, integrating her sonic therapy principals, which has resulted in its own sound.
 With Chromatones, Darlene rests her voice to reveal the instrumental soul of a true artist manifesting itself in every nuance of her album.
 Darlene produced, composed, arranged all the music, played piano, keyboards & solos, Native drums & shaker, programmed, and engineered.
 Harkening back to the days of her Grammy-winning work as lead soprano in Clare Fischer’s 2+2, Darlene released a single awarded Best Jazz Song and Video 2020 by the IMC titled The Butterfly Samba, where she sang and wrote the lyric to his music, produced the video and co-arranged the track with Brad Cole, Phil Collins’ music director/keyboardist.

 Darlene performs internationally with her concerts and workshops.
 She has sung on over a thousand recordings, for and in films, television, albums, commercials and charitable causes.
 Highlights include singing with Robin Williams on the 2000 Academy Awards; in three American Idol specials; the 2010 Academy Awards; and her role as the tambourine-waving choir nun and real life vocal coach/musical director for Disney in both Sister Act films with Whoopi Goldberg, leading to singing for President Clinton during his last election stop in 1992.
 Because of the film, Darlene now has photos with both Bill in ’92 and Hillary Clinton in ‘17 taken when Darlene was performing on The View for the 25th Sister Act reunion.
 Darlene’s voice has graced a plethora of albums from pop giants Barbra Streisand, Whitney Houston and Rod Stewart to jazz legend Ramsey Lewis to progressive rock icons Pink Floyd and rocker Neil Young’s CD Living With War to soloing with London’s Royal Philharmonic and debuting at age 19 with the Chicago Symphony Orchestra.
-A sampling of her vocal contributions include, solo vocal improvisations on films and popular TV shows: Surrogates with Bruce Willis, 2012, Internal Affairs, and a Halloween episode of TV’s popular Grimm; a song with her ethnically diverse children’s choir (Young Vocal Artists of Los Angeles) by rapper/producer will.i.am for the soundtrack Freedom Writers; her soaring vocals on the popular video game Baldur’s Gate (for Sony PlayStation II) and Harry Potter: Chamber of Secrets.
+A sampling of her vocal contributions include, solo vocal improvisations on films and popular TV shows: Surrogates with Bruce Willis, 2012, Internal Affairs, and a Halloween episode of TV’s popular Grimm; a song with her ethnically diverse children’s choir (Young Vocal Artists of Los Angeles) by rappers/producer will.i.am and Common for the soundtrack Freedom Writers; her soaring vocals on the popular video game Baldur’s Gate (for Sony PlayStation II) and Harry Potter: Chamber of Secrets.
 Currently in the works as a TV movie is Knights of Swing where Darlene arranged, recorded, and produced all the vocals for the singer/actors she contracted for the project.

 With all of that and much more one would marvel that Ms. Koldenhoven has any time left for anything else, yet she has produced ten albums on her label, TimeArt Recordings.
 Beginning with most recent, Chromatones debuted #1 on the New Age Guide Charts 6/20/18, won Gold in Visionary Music and took the 2019 Music of the Year from COVR Coalition of Visionary Resources, a trade award voted by retailers & public.
 Color Me Home debuted #1 on the ZMR radio charts worldwide 2017; the broadcasters voted it “Best Vocal Album 2017” at the ZMR Awards in New Orleans 2018.
 Color Me Home has 20 wins and 35 nominations in various international and USA competitions!
 Infinite Voice went to #1 on the radio charts and was voted by Broadcasters worldwide as Best Vocal Album 2007, with Heavenly Peace debuting #2 and winning Best Holiday Album.
 Tranquil Times (instrumental only) went to #1 and won Best New Age Album from the Independent Music Awards and a nomination for Best Piano Album with Instrumentation by the Broadcasters with several tracks featured in the C.A.R.E.
 Channel Network and in Don Campbell’s music therapy sound systems, both played in hospitals and hospices nationwide.
 Chromatones has been added to their roster.
 Solitary Treasures was Nominated Best Vocal Album.
 Angel on Ivories was Finalist Best Classical Art Song Vocalist – pro division by The American Prize.